BIOP/coLoc/README.md

 | 5 | <img src="https://github.com/BIOP/coloc/blob/main/resources/experiments/Experiments_Exp5.png" title="Exp5" width="50%" align="bottom"> | **The Protein-X** looks like blobs, **The Scientists** want to quantify if **The Protein-X** co-localizes more or less with the Golgi with , or without, a Drug-Y added to the media. | Protein-X , Golgi |
 | 6 | <img src="https://github.com/BIOP/coloc/blob/main/resources/experiments/Experiments_Exp6.png" title="Exp6" width="50%" align="bottom"> | **The Protein-X** looks like blobs, **The Scientists** want to quantify if **The Protein-X** co-localizes more or less with the Golgi with , or without, a Drug-Y added to the media. | Protein-X , Golgi , Whole Cell Staining | |

-Some helpers boards (@TODO add LINKs) are available so all the players of team can have a look to the available cards.
+Because **The Scientists** can be a group of 4 to 5, some helpers boards (LINKS HERE) are available so all the players of team can have a look to the available cards.

 ##  C. Microscope Acquisition :